Buying On Whidbey Island From Afar: A Remote Buyer Guide

 • Freeland is the commercial center of South Whidbey.

-• Oak Harbor has a more active city feel and ties to NAS Whidbey.
+• Oak Harbor has a bit more of a ‘city’ vibe + ties with NAS Whidbey.

-If you are trying to compare several areas in one trip, Freeland can be a useful geographic anchor.
-The Freeland Chamber of Commerce notes that Freeland is about 15 minutes north of the Clinton ferry and about 22 minutes south of the Coupeville ferry.
-That makes it a smart midpoint for seeing both South and Central Whidbey homes in a single day.
+If you’re hoping to compare several Whidbey areas in one trip, Freeland can be a good geographic anchor.
+Freeland is about 15 minutes north of the Clinton ferry and about 22 minutes south of the Coupeville ferry.
+That makes it a solid midpoint for seeing both South and Central Whidbey homes in a single day.

 Build a stronger remote search

 Most buyers begin online, and remote buyers rely on that process even more.
-According to the National Association of Realtors 2025 report, buyers across generations started their home search online, typically searched for 10 weeks, and viewed a median of seven homes.
-Buyers who used the internet found photos, detailed property information, floor plans, virtual tours, and videos especially useful.
+According to the National Association of Realtors 2025 report, buyers across generations start their home search online, search for about 10 weeks, and view seven homes on average.
+Among these buyers, they found photos, detailed property information, floor plans, virtual tours, and videos especially useful.

-When you are narrowing homes from afar, prioritize listings and property reviews that include:
+When narrowing homes from afar, prioritize listings and property reviews that include:

 • High-quality photos